439bananas/BTSBot/README.md

 ## Where am I?
 Physically?
 No idea.
 Digitally?
 You're at BTS Bot's open-source GitHub repository!

-We want to create a far better experience for those using BTS Bot and we agree that the best way to improve user experience is to open the source code for others to contribute to.
+We want to create a better experience for those using BTS Bot and we agree that the best way to improve user experience is to open the source code for others to contribute.

 ### But what is it?
-For the uninitiated, BTS Bot is ~~a K-pop bot~~ an open-source moderation and utilitarian bot created for the sake of the end user.
+For the uninitiated, BTS Bot is ~~a K-pop bot~~ an open-source utility and moderation bot created for the sake of the end user.

 ## Can I contribute?
 Of course!
 While some features may not be approved (typically things that may legally or technically be a challenge, such as music commands), we're happy for you to contribute.

 ### How do I contribute?
 You can contribute by forking this repository and creating a pull request or opening an issue.
 Do remember that code contributions should ideally follow similar code practices (such as well-commented code and absolutely not looking like spaghetti junction) before they're pushed to the `master` branch.
-You also should **not** create issues or pull requests via the GitLab repository, as it likely will not be read.
+You also should **not** create issues or pull requests via the GitLab repository, as they likely will not be read.

 ## Installing
 [A more detailed version of this guide is on the wiki](https://wiki.btsbot.439bananas.com/wiki/Installing)\